browserengineering/book/book/accessibility.md

 Summary
 =======

-This chapter in introduced accessibility, then showed how to solve several of the most common accessibility problems in browsers.
+This chapter introduces accessibility---features to ensure *all* users can access and interact with web sites---then showed how to solve several of the most common accessibility problems in browsers.
 The key takeaways are:

 * Built-in accessibility is possible because of the semantic and deeclarative nature of HTML.

-* Accessibility features are a natural extension to the tech we've already introduced in earlier chapters.
+* Accessibility features are a natural extension to the technology we've already introduced in earlier chapters.

 * It's important to design additional browser features so that page authors